tom-lord/regexp-examples/README.md

 ## Supported syntax

-Short answer: **Everything** is supported, apart from "irregular" aspects of the regexp language -- see [impossible features](#impossible-features-illegal-syntax)
+Short answer: **Everything** is supported, apart from "irregular" aspects of the regexp language -- see [impossible features](#impossible-features-illegal-syntax).

 Long answer: